Self-described treasure hunter Phil Gibson has been trying to top his most impressive find for 30 years.

 Eventually, the two released a statement saying the meteor was in a bank vault to avoid any potential break-ins.

-"The whole thing was bigger than what John and I ever expected," said Gibson, who is now the marina manager for
+"The whole thing was bigger than what John and I ever expected," said Gibson, who is now the marina manager for East Pass Towers marina.
+"It was like going fishing in the harbor and catching a blue marlin."

 Once the limelight started to wear off, Green and Gibson took turns possessing the meteor, calling each other for "visitation rights," Gibson said.